CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 You will be performing the following activities to achieve the goal:

-* Exercise 1: Understanding Regulatory Compliance Dashboard
+* Task 1: Understanding Regulatory Compliance Dashboard
-* Exercise 2: Adding new standards
+* Task 2: Adding new standards
-* Exercise 3: Creating your own benchmark
+* Task 3: Creating your own benchmark

-### Exercise 1: Understanding Regulatory Compliance Dashboard
+### Task 1: Understanding Regulatory Compliance Dashboard

 Microsoft Defender for Cloud helps streamline the process of meeting regulatory compliance requirements using the regulatory compliance dashboard.
 The regulatory compliance dashboard shows the status of all the assessments within your environment for your chosen standards and regulations.
 As you act on the recommendations and reduce risk factors in your environment, your compliance posture improves.

 Microsoft Defender for Cloud continuously assesses your hybrid cloud environment to analyze the risk factors according to the controls and best practices in the standards applied to your subscriptions.

-In this exercise, you will get a walkthrough on regulatory compliance dashboard in Microsoft defender for cloud.
+In this task, you will get a walkthrough on regulatory compliance dashboard in Microsoft defender for cloud.

 1. Navigate to **Microsoft Defender for Cloud (1)** in the Azure portal (perform if not already on the Microsoft Defender for Cloud).